samboy/ChessVariantResearch/Schoolbook/README.md

 This is a neural network optimized to play Capablanca (and Schoolbook) Chess as strongly as possible.

-Since this file is 101,518,240 bytes in size compressed, I have compressed it using the `xz` program.
+Since this file is 101,518,240 bytes in size uncompressed, I have compressed it using the `xz` program.

 To decompress the file: